netlify/netlify-dev-plugin/README.md

 OPTIONS
   -c, --cmd=cmd              command to run
-  -d, --devport=devport      port of the dev server started by command -f, --functions=functions  Specify a functions folder to serve -o, --offline              disables any features that require network access -p, --port=port            Specify port of netlify dev
+  -f, --functions=functions  Specify a functions folder to serve -o, --offline              disables any features that require network access -p, --port=port            Specify port of netlify dev